KimWD/Stock-analysis/README.md

 To determine if refactoring our code loop through the stock data will make it run faster.
 In addition, what advantage & disadvantages may happen through refactoring the code.

 # **Results**

 **Graphics for Run Times on the Refactored VBA code**

 ![VBA_Challenge_2017](Resources/VBA_Challenge_2017.png)
 ![VBA_Challenge_2018](Resources/VBA_Challenge_2018.png)

+#Refactored Code

-1. Create a ticker Index, set to 0
+**1. Create a ticker Index, set to 0**

         For i = 0 To 11
         tickerIndex = tickers(i)

-2. Array created for tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices
+**2. Array created for tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices**

     Dim tickerVolumes As Long
     Dim tickerStartingPrices As Single, tickerEndingPrices As Single

-3. The tickerIndex is used to access the stock ticker index for the tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices arrays
+**3. The tickerIndex is used to access the stock ticker index for the tickers, tickerVolumes, tickerStartingPrices, and tickerEndingPrices arrays**

        Worksheets(yearValue).Activate
        tickerVolumes = 0